Cr1st1an1/demon/README.md

 - **Character Profiles:** Explore detailed profiles of your favorite Demon Slayer characters, complete with their abilities, backstories, and role in the series.

-- **Episode Guide:** Browse through a comprehensive episode guide, featuring summaries, screenshots, and reviews, to relive the memorable moments of Demon Slayer.

-- **Manga:** Stay up-to-date with the latest Demon Slayer manga releases and catch up on previous chapters.

 - **Gallery:** Immerse yourself in a stunning gallery featuring artwork, illustrations, and fan creations inspired by Demon Slayer.

 ## 🛠️ Installation

 To set up the Demon Slayer Website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/demon-slayer-website.git`
+1. Clone the repository: `git clone https://github.com/Cr1st1an1/demon-slayer-website.git`

 2. Navigate to the project directory: `cd demon-slayer-website`